edgio-docs/edgio-docs/src/guides/v7/performance/rules/request-matching-scenarios.md

 -   Cookies
 -   Headers

 In addition to these common scenarios, Rules can match requests using a [variety of criteria](/guides/performance/rules/conditions).
 Additionally, you can combine match conditions to selectively apply features when multiple conditions have been met.
-The power and flexiblity of Rules allows you to use simple configurations or build upon them to create a configuration that addresses your complex business needs.
+The power and flexiblity of Rules allows you to use basic configurations or build upon them to create a configuration that addresses your complex business needs.

 ### All Requests